jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 > summarizes the kilograms of CO2 emissions per person per year for
 > rice?<br> <br> ⬜ Mean<br> ✅ Median<br> ⬜ Both mean and median<br>

+Great work!
+The mean is substantially higher than the median since it’s being pulled up by the high values over 100 kg/person/year.

+## Measures of spread

+Theory.
+Coming soon …

 ## Quartiles, quantiles, and quintiles

 Quantiles are a great way of summarizing numerical data since they can